gdgd009xcd/CustomActiveScanForZAP/README.md

 ## Download & Building

-The add-on are built with [Gradle]: https://gradle.org/
+The add-on is built with [Gradle]: https://gradle.org/

 To download & build this addon, simply run: